itedev/FormBundle/README.md

 {% endblock _foo_bars_entry_widget %}
 ```

-Example of using collection that looks like tables:
+Example of using collection with table template:

 ```php
 // FooType.php